lesthetique-store/econt-bg/README.md

-# econt
+# econ
-A library for use econt.com delivery service
+A simple Python wrapper for the Econt.com (REST API)

 #### Install
 ```bash